 Setting goals and creating a clear roadmap for how you’ll reach each goal increases your chances of success.
-It enables you to decide on a plan and prioritize your time and resources to make progress and to eventually reach your goals.
-Our free goal setting template printables will help you set your goals step-by-step.
+It enables you to decide on a plan and prioritize your time and resources to make progress and eventually reach your goals.

-SMART goals have a higher chance of success since they are specific, measurable, achievable, realistic, and timely.
-Every goal can be made S.M.A.R.T. and as such, have a better chance of becoming reality.
+SMART goals have a higher chance of success since they are specific, measurable, achievable, relevant, and time-bound.
+Every goal can be made S.M.A.R.T. and as such, has a better chance of becoming reality.

 SMART Goals Template with Action Steps

 The PDF version is editable and you can type on it.
 However, if you prefer working with Excel, then select the goal-setting template Excel format.
 The Word version is helpful if you want to edit the template.

 Click on the button below to convert any goal into a SMART goal.

 Use our free printable SMART goals worksheet PDF to ensure that your goals are specific, measurable, attainable, relevant, and timely.
 The SMART goals template will help you ensure that your goal is SMART and thus increase your chances of success.
 If you want to work on more than one goal, then make a few copies of the printable goal sheets.

 How to write a SMART goal step by step.

 Goals that are well-defined, detailed, and clear, have a much greater chance of being reached.
 To make a goal specific, try to relate to the five “W” questions:

 - Where will I reach this goal?